-This is a really versatile recipe.
-I’ve used it on pizza, or to spread on a sandwich to lighten and brighten the flavors, or as a marinade on grilled chicken breasts.
-Really there are just a ton of options.
+This Cilantro-Almond Pesto is a really versatile recipe.
+I’ve used it for this Pesto Pizza, of course, or to spread on a sandwich to lighten and brighten the flavors, or even as a marinade on grilled chicken breasts.
+Really, there are just a ton of options.
 I like to sub out 1/2 avocado with a tablespoon of water for some of the oil that typically is used in pesto recipes.
 It takes away the grease factor that can totally ruin pesto for me, while still adding to the creamy and smooth texture and bringing out the flavors of the cilantro and garlic.
 You can get creative with this, too — if you like heat, add a little sriracha.
 If you love garlic like I do, add an extra clove or two.

 First, blanch the garlic – this is a must (Add peeled garlic to boiling water for about a minute.
 Remove and dip in ice water to stop the cooking process).
 You can definitely blanch the almonds, too, but I never do, mainly because I’m always looking for ways to save a a few seconds.
 Add all ingredients to your blender or food processor, starting with just 2 T olive oil and adding more if needed.
 Pulse until smooth.
 I usually store leftovers in an airtight container & freeze.